Planning for a fun weekend in Durango

 2. Arrive at the Depot early to pick up and/or exchange your tickets for a wristband for Friday's Blues Train.
 Check the schedule and make sure you're on time!

 1. Wake up rested and head out to one of the many great breakfast places in Durango – our favorites are Durango Diner, Oscar’s, Carvers (ask for a Bloody Mary with “the works”).

 Choose from a variety of activities:

-- Brewery Tours: Durango is home to five different craft breweries.
-Take a brewery tour with our friends at Ska Brewing, Carver's Brewing, Steamworks Brewing, the Brew Pub or Durango Brewing Company.
+Brewery Tours: Durango is home to four different craft breweries.
+Take a brewery tour with our friends at Ska Brewing, Carver's Brewing, Steamworks Brewing, or the Brew Pub.

-- Food: Durango has some great food to offer.
-Local's favorites include Zia Taqueria, Homeslice Pizza, Rice Monkeys, The Balcony and Steamworks Brewing.
+Food: Durango has some great food to offer.
+Local's favorites include Zia Taqueria, Homeslice Pizza, Rice Monkeys, The Balcony, 11th Street Station and Steamworks Brewing.

 2. Get back from your day’s activity in time to people watch and have a drink at “The Balcony” overlooking main street or have a glass of wine and an appetizer on the rooftop of Eolus Restaurant (reservations recommended).

 Again, we highly encourage you to eat dinner prior to departure.
 Only light snacks will be available on the train.
 Some of our favorite restaurants are The Palace Restaurant (located next to the train depot), Ken & Sue's, Eolus Restaurant, East by Southwest (sushi), and Steamworks Brewing to name a few.